camicroscope/GSOC/README.md

 **Overview:**

 Currently, the main paradigm of caMicroscope is the slide.
 However, some scientists are more interested in other kinds of data products, such as annotations, heatmaps, patches, and so on.
-This project would involve improving the user experience for workflows focused first and foremost on data products, import and export, and summary views.
+As a result, we aim to make loading and downloading these results easier.
+This project would involve a batch loader for results of different kinds so that working with these results is as painless as possible to the user.

 **Current Status:** UI for slides exists, but can be expanded to other datatypes.
+Loaders exist for other datatypes as scripts.

 **Required Skills:** UX design, JavaScript, HTML

-**Code Challenge:** Create a demo table which toggles grouping by a particular field.
+**Code Challenge:** Create a demo table which toggles grouping of data by a particular field.

 **Source Code:** https://github.com/caMicroscope/caMicroscope